-The Lindsay Advocate is an online news magazine based in Lindsay, within Kawartha Lakes, Ontario, Canada, focused on the social and economic wellness of the town.
+The Lindsay Advocate is an online and print news magazine based in Lindsay, Ontario, Canada, focused on the social and economic wellness of Kawartha Lakes.
 While we cover most aspects of community life, in particular we advocate for a community of prosperity, both economic and social, where all citizens can reach their full potential.

-Lindsay is undergoing an important social and economic experiment.
+Lindsay itself is undergoing an important social and economic experiment.
 For the next three years about 10 percent of Lindsay’s population will receive a basic income guarantee from the Province of Ontario.

 With that number of people getting an additional hand up out of poverty, the Province is betting there will be important and positive community level changes because of this.
 We think that’s the case, too – and we want to be there to find out.

 We believe that businesses in Lindsay are critical community partners to the town’s economic and social success.
 We pledge to cultivate a good working relationship with our small businesses and to actively seek their input in future stories.

 The Lindsay Advocate is a work in progress as we work to address community needs.
 If you have an idea or viewpoint to share with us, please use our Contact page to reach us.